usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/README_dt_wz.md

 runs first, since a dump holds the broker's whole retention and would otherwise verify several days of testing at once.

-It reports "X frames out of 4500 frames dropped" from the raw `v2xhub_sim_sensor_detected_object` Kafka topic.
-That topic is upstream of the SDSS, so a camera stall — which delays frames rather than dropping them — does not inflate it; what it counts is frames the camera never produced.
+It reports "X frames out of 4500 frames dropped", counted at the **camera's websocket** in the pc2 V2XHub log — the closest measurement point to the camera, before the plugin parses, queues or forwards anything.

+Measuring at the Kafka topic instead would charge the camera for losses that are not its own: across these 30 runs, 24 frames arrived intact over the websocket and never reached Kafka, with contiguous `dataNumber` values proving the camera had sent them.
+Those are reported separately as `lost_after_camera`.

+A stall does not inflate the figure.
+The count is keyed on the camera's own capture time, so a frame that arrives late still lands in the dwell window it belongs to.

 Each run's dwell window is found without a recorded entry time, by taking the detection-burst start whose dwell-length window holds the most frames.
 Anchoring